SanthiyaMeganathan/FlaskLearning/readme.md

 ?name=kishore&age=25
 ```

-To access query parameters in Flask:
+To access query parameters in Flask we use `request.args`.

+Example:

 ```python
 from flask import request